Head of Department

 Why choose the subject?

 Business enables students to engage with, explore and understand business behaviour and develop a critical understanding of the subject.
-Much of the course content is based around decision making in the different areas of Business and the influences on this process.
 The course provides an excellent grounding in the principles of Business.

 Who is eligible?

-The syllabus assumes no previous study of Business Studies but allows for a progression from GCSEs in this subject.
+The syllabus assumes no previous study of Business Studies but a grade 6 in an English GCSE and maths GCSE is required.

 Qualification Type: A Level only (2 year)